-Being honest here, some photography I look on Instagram is great.
+To be honest, here, some photography I look at on Instagram is great.
 But most of them are sucks.
-Not because they not doing a good job of photograph it.
-But because of they horrible in post-processing.
-So if you want at least a good and decent post-processing just follow this tutorial.
+Not because they not doing a good job of photographing it.
+But because of the horrible in post-processing.
+So if you want at least good and decent post-processing just follow this tutorial.

 Quick and Simple Landscape Photography Retouching in Lightroom